top of page

 · Council / Consultant Fees:

-2-5% of build costs
+2-4% of build costs

 These generally include; Survey, Basix Certificate, Structural Engineering, Bush Fire report (where necessary), Geotech Report (where necessary), Council DA Fee, Certifier Costs, Long Service Levy.

-· Designer Fees:
+· Architect Fees:

-You really have one shot to get this right, particularly when you’re unlikely to undertake significant renovations within 20yrs thereafter.
 A well-designed home will have lower ongoing running costs; enjoy better natural light / warmth, capture favourable breezes, less dependence on active systems such as lighting and A/C to compensate for poor design.
-There is also an intrinsic value through your experience and enjoyment of the space, who wants the biggest investment of their life to just tick the boxes on paper like a project home ‘4 bed, 3 bath…’ but be a poorly laid out, non site response, uninspiring, cold, dark, place to live.
+There is also an intrinsic value through your experience and enjoyment of the space, who wants the biggest investment of their life to just tick the boxes on paper like a project home ‘5 bed, 3 bath…’ but be a poorly laid out, non site response, uninspiring, cold, dark, place to live.

 Think quality not quantity!